 For more information contact Angela Baxter, the school's SEND Coordinator via the school office on 01444 415264 or firstname.lastname@example.org.

 The following documents provide families with information about how we meet the needs of all children.

 Click here for our SEND Information report

-Click here for Warden Park Primary Academy SEND policy for parents
+Click here for Warden Park Primary Academy Inclusion policy

 Anti- Bullying Alliance

 WPPA has been recognised for its work to ensure children with special education needs are able to access the same facilities and education as all other children and that they are happy and thrive at our school.
 To recognise this work the school was awarded the following status:

 Do you have a child with a statement of SEN, and Education Health Care plan or who receives the lower rate of DLA?.
 If so you can apply for a West Sussex Compass Card.
 This will entitle you to reduced admission rates or other offers at selected places in the County (eg swimming, bowling, climbing, Brighton Sealife Centre etc).